 What Happens After I File for an Injunction?

 After a petition for an injunction for protection against domestic violence is filed, the court must first determine if there is an “immediate and present danger” of domestic violence.
 If such is found, then the court may issue “ex parte” orders.
-The court will consider your petition on a one-sided bases.
+The court will consider your petition on a one-sided basis.
 If the facts and circumstances you wrote about satisfy the injunction statute then the court will quickly grant the injunction in that ex-parte order.
 These are orders entered by the court without the other party against whom the orders are entered being present.
 These “ex parte” orders are temporary but may:

 - Tell the other party (the “respondent”) not to engage in acts of domestic violence;

 - Give the petitioner use and possession of the marital residence; or

 · Provide for a parenting plan or award up to 100% of time-sharing to the petitioner;

 Regardless of whether ex parte orders are entered, the court will always schedule a hearing in order to determine whether an injunction for protection from domestic violence should be entered.
 This is a hearing at which both the petitioner and respondent are to be present.
 After the hearing, the court can enter orders such as those: